kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 Running workloads are not affected.
 Failure scenarios affect only new node registrations and new scheduling decisions:
 - kubelet enabled but external-attacher not upgraded: nodes register with annotation only, topology/allocatable unset.
 Mitigated by upgrading controller first.
-- `NodeGetID` RPC fails: node registration fails for that driver.
+- `NodeGetInfo` fails: node registration fails for that driver.
 Mitigated by fixing the driver or disabling the feature gate.

 ###### What specific metrics should inform a rollback?

-- `csi_operations_seconds{method_name="NodeGetID",grpc_status_code!="OK"}`: high error rate indicates `NodeGetID` failures
+- `csi_operations_seconds{method_name="NodeGetInfo",grpc_status_code!="OK"}`: high error rate indicates node-side registration failures
 - `csi_sidecar_operations_seconds{method_name="ControllerGetNodeInfo",grpc_status_code!="OK"}`: high error rate indicates controller-side failures
 - Increase in pods stuck in `ContainerCreating` or `Pending` due to missing topology or incorrectly scheduled.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-Manual testing during alpha: enable feature gates → verify new RPCs used → disable feature gates → verify `NodeGetInfo` fallback → re-enable → verify new RPCs resume.
+Manual testing during alpha: enable feature gates → verify controller-side flow used → disable feature gates → verify default `NodeGetInfo` flow → re-enable → verify controller-side flow resumes.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?